ECS-CS/html/Q4-CapstoneProject-W01D01.md

 (These changes will be in the **HTML section of CodePen**)

 1. Update the Header image.
 Using google, find your own header image (Remember you need the **Image Address**).
+You can change the **height** of the div to fit your image.
 2. Update the title of your webpage (the text between `<title></title>` tags).

 ## CSS CHANGES